Thunderstorms bring threat of flooding after hottest day of the year

 A further six flood alerts have been put in place by Natural Resources Wales in South Wales.

+National Rail said a landslip had stopped all services between Exeter St Davids and Okehampton, with the weather conditions meaning it is not safe for engineers to reach the site.
+Disruption is expected until 1pm.

-Heathrow Airport apologised to passengers late on Friday night for flights delayed by “adverse weather conditions”, while rail operators warned customers to check for updates on services on Saturday morning.
+Rail operators warned customers to check for updates on services on Saturday morning, while Heathrow Airport apologised to passengers late on Friday night for flights delayed by “adverse weather conditions”.

 Met Office chief meteorologist Steve Ramsdale said: “While the warnings cover the areas of the country most at risk of seeing thunderstorms, not everyone within a warning area will experience a thunderstorm.
 For many, it will remain dry much of the time”